omathestudio/pizza-sales-report/README.md

 # Pizza Sales Report

-This is my take on the [Tableau & SQL Project by Data Tutorials](https://youtu.be/lrl0vz-p-yc?si=pMjJB8zYsUmDsdK4).
+This is my attempt on the [Tableau & SQL Project by Data Tutorials](https://youtu.be/lrl0vz-p-yc?si=pMjJB8zYsUmDsdK4).
 Data Tutorials is a channel on YouTube dedicated to Data Analysis, that provides in-depth tutorials to master tools like Power BI, Tableau, SQL, Excel, Python, AWS, Azure and more.

 ## Table of Contents